vlaaad/reveal/README.md

 It does not depend on any particular IDE or text editor, it works in-process instead: when started, it will open a window where evaluation results will appear.
 The window supports both mouse and keyboard navigation.

-Context menu on selected value is opened either by pressing space or by right mouse button click.
+Context menu on selected value is opened either by pressing <kbd>space</kbd> or by right mouse button click.
+Selecting action to run is done either with arrow keys and
+<kbd>enter</kbd>, or with left mouse button click.

 ## Installation and requirements